owningagibson.com

 Epiphone uses Alnico Classic PRO humbuckers

-Epiphone produces a wide variety of products ranging from guitars and amplifiers to pickups.
-The company also makes an impressive array of accessories.
-They are known for their quality products for the beginner to intermediate players.
+Epiphone is a well-known brand that produces a wide range of products, from guitars and amplifiers to pickups and accessories.
+They are notably recognized for their quality products that cater to beginner and intermediate players.

 Epiphone has been around for a while.
 In the mid-twentieth century, Gibson bought the brand and operated it as a subsidiary.
 Aside from the usual guitar strings, Epiphone produces a wide range of accessories for guitarists of all skill levels.
 One such product is the Alnico Classic PRO humbucker.
 Using a sand-cast Alnico II magnet, the humbucker offers a bright and clear sound with plenty of power.